Service: Prescribed Burning

 What Does a Prescribed Burn Look Like?

 Prescribed burns are usually conducted in spring or fall when wildlife is in hibernation or have migrated from the area.
-The spring burn season is longer than the fall season and typically takes place between early March and mid-April, depending on the snow.
+In Illinois and Wisconsin, the spring burn season is longer than the fall season and typically takes place between early March and mid-April, depending on the snow.
 Fall burns normally start in November following the first heavy frost and can continue until it snows.
 Every situation is different and so we always take site-specific conditions and the needs of the client into consideration when deciding when to burn.

-- Prescribed burns require state and local permits which ILM secures on behalf of the landowner.
+- Prescribed burnings require state and local permits which ILM secures on behalf of the landowner.
 These permits can take up to 120 days and so planning for the burn is very important.